The unresolved issues that I find most important to our profession are almost all foundational, big picture, and global.

 The movement toward a goal of preventing and minimizing dental disease instead of a primary focus of coming up with more complex and expensive treatment options that the majority of the population and our patients cannot afford.

-Changing of the dynamics that rewards some of the worst in dentistry and also punishes those dentists and that dentistry that is most valuable to the public.
+Changing the dynamics that reward some of the worst in dentistry and also punishes those dentists and that dentistry that is most valuable to the public.

 Overview of some of these dental issues:

 Dentistry as a profession is built around the concept of a benefit to the public or society in general.
 We seem to have lost our way in some meaningful or significant areas.

 These fall in the two familiar categories of omission and commission.
 What we are failing to do that we should be doing, and what are we should do better or not doing at all.

 It is in the public’s interest to prevent as much dental disease and it’s costly destruction before damage control is necessary.

 This is primarily an educational mandate that equates to early reading skills.
 Illiterate parents and grandparents cannot teach reading skills they don’t have.
 Parents and grandparents who don’t know how to clean teeth or evaluate those preventive dental disease skills in themselves have no chance of breaking that cycle in the next generation.